-Five ways to ease your child’s worries and fears
+Five ways to ease your child’s worries, phobias and fears

-Fear of masks, or anyone in a costume – when someone is not what they seem – is common and unpredictable.
-So, if daddy in a Halloween mask produces a scream, have dad take it off, then let your child touch it, explore it and understand its a costume.
+A fear of masks, or anyone in a costume for example or , when someone is not what they seems – is common and unpredictable.
+So, if daddy say was in a Halloween mask and produces a scream, have dad take it off, then let your child touch it, explore it and understand its a costume.
 By not avoiding the thing she’s afraid of, she’s learned a coping mechanism.

 While fears and anxiety cannot be inherited, they can be learned, infectious and even runs in families, so if you wear your fears on your sleeve your child may pick up on how you respond to fears and anxiety.
 So, watch out for any behaviours you have that may encourage fear in your child – perhaps you dislike dogs or spiders or even the dark.
 To break the cycle, don’t pretend that you never have fears, worries and concerns.
 Instead, set a good example by showing your child how you face up to your fear by dealing with it rather than avoiding it.
 Plus, if you learn to overcome your own fears, in the process you will come to understand what it takes to face up to fears and even be able to explain to your child how they can be as brave as Mummy or Daddy and face their fears too.

 Praise and attention are one of the most effective ways to influence a child’s behaviours.
 Giving simple rewards – making cakes together for instance – are a good way to show how well they have done when reaching specific goals.